The White Vault

 The White Vault is a horror fiction podcast created by K.A.
 Statz and Travis Vengroff.
 It is written by Statz, directed, produced, edited and sound designed by Travis Vengroff, and released by the two's Fool and Scholar Productions company.
 Ongoing since October 3, 2017, it is made available on Apple Podcasts, Pandora, and Spotify on release, and later on YouTube.

 The series originally uses the found footage format and follows a group of individuals sent to the Norwegian archipelago of Svalbard to investigate a remote outpost gone radio silent after sending a distress signal.
 In addition to the main show, Fool and Scholar Productions released several canonical miniseries, some of which introduce elements and characters later featured or mentioned in the main show, such as 2018's Artifact, 2019's Imperial, 2020's Iluka, and 2021's Avrum; Echoes, released in 2023, is a standalone sequel set a decade after The White Vault.
 Although the main show concluded its original run with the conclusion of its fifth season on March 15, 2022, it was revived as The White Vault: Goshawk, with a sixth season which premiered on October 24, 2023, set in the same universe but following new characters and dropping the found footage format.
-An eighth season planned for late 2025 has been announced as the final Goshawk season, although it is unknown if the podcast will continue past it.
+The series concluded on March 10th, 2026.

 The award-winning show features an international cast and crew, with notable members including David Ault and Peter Joseph Lewis of The NoSleep Podcast, Beth Eyre of Wooden Overcoats, Lani Minella, and Eric Nelsen.

 Production

 Statz stated in 2020: "I wanted [The White Vault] to be a horror story for people who are always agitated when they watch a movie and are like, 'That's stupid, why did you do that?'
 [Our characters] aren't making bad choices.
 It's that every choice has no good option."
 She also claimed to have been inspired for the first season by her time at the University of Oxford, where "Everyone had their own stories about how they got to that exact same place."

 Vengroff contacted Polar Bears International in order to obtain actual polar bear audio clips for the podcasts, rather than use grizzly bear audio clips as substitute as is often done in the entertainment industry.
-He seemingly sought authentic Andean condor audio clips for another episode.
+He similarly sought authentic Andean condor audio clips for another episode.

 For the Imperial spin-off, Statz and Vengroff worked with Stephen Wadley, an associate professor of Chinese and international studies at Portland State, to accurately depict Chinese and Manchu languages.